matcha-ai/matcha/docs/dataset/README.md

 ## Data instances

-A single piece of data is called `Instance`.
+A single piece of data is called an `Instance`.
 Instances behave as a dictionary of tensors with string keys.
 Why?
 It's quite common to store more than one information per data entry: for example, we might have labeled images (\*image of a cat\* - "cat", and so on).
 For labeled data, it's a convention to have the keys `"x"` for data, `"y"` for label.
 The list of all keys can be obtained by calling the `keys()` method: